drihu/poketask/README.md

 ### Command init

 It is recommended to execute the command after *npm init* in your project's root folder.
-It will then create a README.md, LICENSE, .gitignore, .gitattributes and .editorconfig.
+It will then generate a README.md, LICENSE, .gitignore, .gitattributes and .editorconfig.

 ```bash
 poketask init